INTRODUCTION AND PURPOSE

 Patients must not post comments on social media that identify staff who work at the Practice.

-Patients are to use NHS Choices should they wish to leave a review about Clayton Brook Surgery.
+Patients are to use the nhs.uk website should they wish to leave a review about Clayton Brook Surgery.
 This will enable the Surgery to respond appropriately.

 Defamatory comments about our Team are not to be shared on any social media platform.
 Legal advice will be sought and the appropriate action taken against any patient who posts defamatory comments.